Debby Ellis Writing Center

 About me

 Hello everyone!
-My name is Chandha, and I am a sophomore majoring in Molecular Biology and minoring in Neuroscience and Health Studies.
+My name is Chandha, and I am a junior majoring in Molecular Biology and minoring in Neuroscience and Health Studies.

 Aside from working in the DEWC, I’m a proud ZTA service chair (ZLAM!), an animal care technician in the rat lab, and the student engagement coordinator for the biology department.
 But don’t let my strongly STEM centered academics fool you!
 My heart lies with liberal arts, my love for writing, and the study of behavior.
 As a published academic author of the anthropological article Navigating Desi American Cultural Identity, I’ve slowly but surely become obsessed with people - how they think, form bonds, develop identities, and everything and anything in between.
 This infatuation with the research and writing process is what drew me to the DEWC my freshman year.